Fundamental groups of manifolds with positive sectional curvature and torus symmetry: Proof of Theorem

-In this section, we prove that the sharp cyclic conjecture holds in large dimensions under the additional assumption that the torus action has no fixed points.
+For each $q$, this confirms the conjecture in all but finitely many dimensions under the additional assumption that the torus action has no fixed points.
 To illustrate how this assumption is used, we prove the following.